-Ninety years ago today - October 13th 1925 - Margaret Hilda Roberts was born in Grantham, an English market town in the East Midlands.
-Raised in a flat above her father's grocery shop, she grew up to become a research chemist, a barrister, and finally a politician - and one of the rare consequential ones, those who shape events as opposed just to stringing along with them.
+Raised in a flat above her father's grocery shop in an English market town in the East Midlands, Margaret Hilda Roberts grew up to become a research chemist, a barrister, and finally a politician - and one of the rare consequential ones, those who shape events as opposed just to stringing along with them.
+That makes her particularly relevant on a weekend when today's generation of unmoored know-nothing Tories are facing an existential crisis for their worthless fainthearted post-Thatcher party.

 A few hours after Margaret Thatcher's death on Monday, the snarling deadbeats of the British underclass were gleefully rampaging through the streets of Brixton in South London, scaling the marquee of the local fleapit and hanging a banner announcing "THE BITCH IS DEAD".
 Amazingly, they managed to spell all four words correctly.
 By Friday, "Ding Dong!
 The Witch Is Dead", from The Wizard of Oz, was the Number One download at Amazon UK.